 From a health and safety perspective, the management of contractors can cause confusion.
 For example who is responsible for training and risk assessments?
 When does the duty of care to contractors begin?
 When does it end?

-Answers to these questions vary depending on the situation.
+Answers to these questions vary depending on the workplace.

-This article sets out the overarching legal framework and shares general advice from the Health and Safety Executive on the management of contractors to help inform the right choice in your situation.
+This article sets out the overarching legal ideas used in law to assign proportion blame.
+Then we share general advice from the Health and Safety Executive on the effective management of contractors to help ensure your business runs smoothly and does breach your duty of care to contractors.

 - What is corporate manslaughter?